 Specifying multiple sectors for erase is accomplished by writing the six bus cycle operation, as described above, and then following it by additional writes of only the last cycle of the Sector Erase command to addresses or other sectors to be erased.
 The time between Sector Erase command writes must be less than 80 μs, otherwise the command is rejected.
 It is recommended that processor interrupts be disabled during this time to guarantee this critical timing condition.
 The interrupts can be re-enabled after the last Sector Erase command is written.
-A timeout of 80 μs from the rising edge of the last WE# (or CE#) initiates the execution of the Sector Erase command(s).
+A time-out of 80 us from the rising edge of the last WE# (or CE#) will initiate the execution of the Sector Erase command(s).
 If another falling edge of the WE# (or CE#) occurs within the 80 μs time-out window, the timer is reset.
-Once the 80 μs window times out and erasure starts, only the Erase Suspend command is recognized (see "Sector Erase and Program Suspend Command" on page 49 and "Sector Erase and Program Resume Command" on page 51).
-If that occurs, the sector erase command sequence should be reinitiated once that bank returns to reading array data, to ensure data integrity.
+Once the 80 μs window has timed out and erasure has begun, only the Erase Suspend command is recognized (see Sector Erase and Program Suspend Command and Sector Erase and Program Resume Command sections).
+If that occurs, the sector erase command sequence should be reinitiated once that bank has returned to reading array data, to ensure data integrity.
 Loading the sector erase registers may be done in any sequence and with any number of sectors.